oruga-ui/oruga/packages/docs/components/Checkbox.md

         },
         {
           class: 'labelClass',
-          description : 'Class of the label'
+          description : 'Class of the checkbox label' },
-        },
         {
           class: 'checkClass',